Resonant Echoes logo

 Every Echo is a bridge between then and now.

-Who answers when learners ask?
+Who answers when students ask?

-Learners are already using AI to ask questions about the humanities.
+Students are already using AI to ask questions about the humanities.
 Let's make sure they're getting answers grounded in solid scholarship and that institutional expertise is actively illuminating the path.

 Generic AI